search icon

 Although the name “franchise tax” implies a special tax imposed only on franchises, like Jiffy Lube or Pizza Hut, that isn’t the case.
 It’s purely a tax on the right to operate a business in a state that has a franchise tax.

-Franchise taxes are separate, and they may be in addition to other taxes like state business income tax.
-Further, franchise tax isn’t owed based on the amount of income your business makes; rather, you may have to pay it regardless of whether your company makes a profit.
+Franchise taxes are their own separate tax category, and they may be in addition to other taxes, like the state business income tax.
+Further, franchise tax isn’t always based on the amount of income the business earns; rather, the business may have to pay the franchise tax regardless of whether it makes a profit.
 Each state has differing franchise tax regulations.

 Which states have a franchise tax?